-But Seidel wasn't meant for a day job; the stock market crashed in 1987 and he was out of work.
+But Erik Seidel wasn't meant for a day job; the stock market crashed in 1987 and he was out of work.
 He turned back to the Mayfair.

 His poker game improved rapidly and by 1988 Seidel was feeling confident enough to ask friends to invest in him in his first World Series of Poker.
-He signed up for 10 tournaments, but went bust in nine of them prior to the Main Event.
+He signed up for 10 tournaments but went bust in nine of them prior to the Main Event.

 Then, at the final table, the relative novice found himself going heads-up against Chan, the defending champion.